igorsp95/movies-api/README.md

 - Run 'bundle install' on terminal.

+- Run 'yarn install' on terminal.

-- Run 'db:create' 'db:migrate'.
+- Run 'db:create' 'db:migrate' on terminal.

 - Run the rails server.

-- Click on 'choose file' end select the CSV file.
+- On browser, click on 'choose file' end select the CSV file.

 - Click on 'Import CSV' to import the file.